 We've all been there before, right?
 You’re out, enjoying time with friends or family and then you check your phone.
 You know you shouldn't have.
 But you did.
 And what do you find?
 Clients have sent you a bunch of weekend emails.
 What do you do?

 After all, if you reply right away, you’re basically conditioning your clients to constantly expect rapid response – even on the weekend.
 Do this for long and you’ll have no life.
 Or hate the life you have.

-Before I step you into my thinking and process, let’s admit something that we need to agree on.
 You and I both know that sometimes the emails we get on the weekend are legit.
 They really are urgent and immediate attention is required.

 So yes, sometimes the emails we get really are urgent.
 But that’s not most of them, right?

 The other thing we can agree on is that emergencies aren’t the only reason an email could be considered critical.
 Yes, emergency situations are a valid reason, but so are certain clients.

 You know what I’m talking about, right?
 Certain clients pay you enough, even a premium, so that they can reach you at any time.